dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 ```

 ###### Garbage collector and Weak References
 GC - happens, when no links point to the object.
 It happens by java in background process, but can be forced by using `System.gc()`.
-Pay attention that this method ask java to run gc, but not ensures that it would actually run.
+Pay attention that this method ask java to run GC, but not ensures that it would actually run.
-gc compaction - moving all objects into beginning of memory for removing dead objects more quickly, so dead objects removed, alive objects stored contiguously in RAM (GC using mark-compact algorithm for this).
+GC compaction - moving all objects into beginning of memory for removing dead objects more quickly, so dead objects removed, alive objects stored contiguously in RAM (GC using mark-compact algorithm for this).
 ```java
 public class App {
     public static void main(String[] args) {